Russo-Swedish War (1788–1790): Background

 The conflict was initiated by King Gustav III of Sweden for domestic political reasons, as he believed that a short war would leave the opposition with no recourse but to support him.
 Despite establishing himself as an autocrat in a bloodless coup d'état that ended parliamentary rule in 1772, his political powers did not give him the right to start a war.
-Also he was becoming increasingly unpopular, an issue which became obvious during the parliament session of 1786.
+He was also becoming increasingly unpopular, an issue which became obvious during the parliament session of 1786.
 This unpopularity was also encouraged by Russia, which believed an autocratic king to be a threat to its interests.
 However, Russian support for his opposition did not go unnoticed by Gustav III, and was one of the reasons why he thought of the war as inevitable.
 The Western powers — such as Great Britain, the Dutch Republic and the Kingdom of Prussia — were alarmed by a string of Russian victories in the Russo-Turkish War (1787–1792) and lobbied for the war in the north, which would have diverted the attention of Catherine II of Russia from the Southern theatre.
 It was at their instigation that Gustav concluded an alliance with the Ottoman Empire in the summer of 1788.
 However, only the Ottoman Empire was willing to ally with Sweden while Great Britain, the Dutch Republic, and Prussia rejected efforts to form an alliance.

 Before the grand opening of the Riksdag in 1789, King Gustav III had the Riksdag Music commissioned.
 The Parliament then decided on the creation of a National Debt Office to raise funds and finance the war, a move that gave rise to a wave of inflation of the Swedish riksdaler.